deathaplenty/Auramance/attributes/body.md

 ---
 title: Body
-categories: stats
 layout: page
+categories: attributes
 ---

 This is a measure of a character's physical capacity.
-This stat will determine what kinds of equipment a character can use, how much they can carry, provides a damage bonus for physical skills, and determines maximum throwing range.
+This attribute will determine what kinds of equipment a character can use, how much they can carry, provides a damage bonus for physical skills, and determines maximum throwing range.

 # Bonuses
 ## What you get per point of body